mpous/MING-hiveMQ4/README.md

 The example application is reading from Modbus and OPC UA sensors using the MING stack (MQTT, InfluxDB, NodeRED and Grafana) to use the advantages of the Edge Computing to digitalize a factory.
 In future examples we are going to use IIoT Edge Gateways with HiveMQ and balena to add a UNS (Unified Name Space) for data modeling and MQTT Sparkplug B to format the data being sent over MQTT.

+## Disclaimer

+This project is for educational purposes only.
+Do not deploy it into your premises without understanding what you are doing.
+USE THE SOFTWARE AT YOUR OWN RISK.
+THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR SECURITY.

+We strongly recommend you to have some coding and networking knowledge.
+Do not hesitate to read the source code and understand the mechanism of this project or contact the authors.

 ## Deploy the code